xpostudio4/metacommunity/README.md

 # Meta Community Site

-The purpose of this application is to work as the central management tool for the Dominican Republic Usergroup communities in order to reach more people and better administrate our resources and sponsorships options.
+This is the code for the homepage of Meta Community, a community of Dominican Software Development Communities and Usergroups which aims to help each usergroup to reach more people, improve their resource management and channel sponsorship efforts.